marph91/jimmy/readme.md

 2. Clone the repository and use it from python by `python src/jimmy_cli.py`.
 3. GUI app (experimental).
 Can be used from python `python src/jimmy_gui.py` or built manually by `python -m PyInstaller jimmy_gui.spec`.

+## :wrench: Usage

+This script requires that the webclipper in Joplin is running.
+It will connect to Joplin at the first execution.

 Examples for the CLI app: